Cradle Cap: How a Gentle Skin Salve Can Help

 The Everleaf Herbal Skin Salve Philosophy

-Our Skin Salve was originally created to support compromised and damaged skin, where the skin barrier was already broken, and sensitivity was high.
+Our Skin Salve was originally created to support compromised, delicate skin with a broken skin barrier and high sensitivity.
 That same careful, protective philosophy carries through when parents choose to use it for babies.

 We focus on: